Ancient Egyptian deities: Names and epithets

 In Egyptian belief, names express the fundamental nature of the things to which they refer.
 In keeping with this belief, the names of deities often relate to their roles or origins.
 The name of the predatory goddess Sekhmet means "powerful one", the name of the mysterious god Amun means "hidden one", and the name of Nekhbet, who was worshipped in the city of Nekheb, means "she of Nekheb".
 Many other names have no certain meaning, even when the gods who bear them are closely tied to a single role.
 The names of the sky goddess Nut and the earth god Geb do not resemble the Egyptian terms for sky and earth.

 The Egyptians also devised false etymologies giving more meanings to divine names.
-A passage in the Coffin Texts renders the name of the funerary god Sokar as sk r, meaning "cleaning of the mouth", to link his name with his role in the Opening of the Mouth ritual, while one in the Pyramid Texts says the name is based on words shouted by Osiris in a moment of distress, connecting Sokar with the most important funerary deity.
+A passage in the Coffin Texts renders the name of the funerary god Seker as sk r, meaning "cleaning of the mouth", to link his name with his role in the Opening of the Mouth ritual, while one in the Pyramid Texts says the name is based on words shouted by Osiris in a moment of distress, connecting Sokar with the most important funerary deity.

 The gods were believed to have many names.
 Among them were secret names that conveyed their true natures more profoundly than others.
 To know the true name of a deity was to have power over it.
 The importance of names is demonstrated by a myth in which Isis poisons the superior god Ra and refuses to cure him unless he reveals his secret name to her.
 Upon learning the name, she tells it to her son, Horus, and by learning it they gain greater knowledge and power.

 In addition to their names, gods were given epithets, like "possessor of splendor", "ruler of Abydos", or "lord of the sky", that describe some aspect of their roles or their worship.
 Because of the gods' multiple and overlapping roles, deities can have many epithets—with more important gods accumulating more titles—and the same epithet can apply to many deities.
 Some epithets eventually became separate deities, as with Werethekau, an epithet applied to several goddesses meaning "great enchantress", which came to be treated as an independent goddess.
 The host of divine names and titles expresses the gods' multifarious nature.